Viññāṇa Anidassana

 Conclusion

 In the opening of the Kevaddha Sutta the layman Kevaddha asks the Buddha for a superhuman miracle.
 The Buddha responds monks like him should not show off such things.
 But there is one miracle he is willing to show, the one he calls “the miracle of instruction”.
 Of course the Buddha did not show this miracle only in the Kevaddha Sutta.
 The suttas contain abundant repetitions, synonyms, and definitions, which shows he always took great care to avoid possible confusion and to convey the essence of his teachings many times.
-As he himself said, he did not have a “close fist”, meaning he did not keep certain teachings for certain occasions only.
+As he himself said, he did not have a “closed fist”, meaning he did not keep certain teachings for certain occasions only.
 So when a certain passage is hard to make sense of, we should never assume that it presents something unique.
 Instead, we should try to interpret it in a way that fits the suttas as a whole, and this is especially the case when dealing with verse.
 We then follow the advice given in the Mahaparinibbāna Sutta,46 which says questionable teachings should be compared with the suttas before concluding “this is indeed the word of the Blessed One”.

 Seeing viññāṇa anidassana as a description of the state of boundless consciousness does exactly that.
 It results in teachings that resound throughout the discourses: the state of boundless consciousness is a state which is formless (“invisible”) and without hindrances (“fully shining”), but is nevertheless still impermanent and therefore inferior to the cessation of consciousness.
 And that is indeed the word of the Blessed One.